 Song for a Small Guest

-This past winter someone shared this wonderful event called Art Song Lab.
-It pairs composers and poets to create an art song together, with everyone coming to Vancouver for workshops and the premiere.
-It turned out to be one of the most magical experiences of my life.
+In the summer of 2016, I participated in Art Song Lab, a project which pairs composers and poets to create an art song together.
 I was paired with Jennifer Kwon Dobbs, who eventually became one of my favorite poets alive, and also a dear friend.

 Song for a Small Guest came out of several conversations about post 9/11 racism, and what it’s like being a Middle Eastern person in the United States.
 This project came to us and was less of a product of our skills as artists and more of a message which we were fated to share.